The Day-to-Day as a Design Director

 Glassdoor Avg.
 Salary

-Digital Designers make graphics, animations, and other visual effects.
-Depending on their preference, a Digital Designer might choose to niche down to work exclusively on pre-print, web, or digital marketing.
-These niches that the Digital Designer is designing websites, applications, advertisements, or publications.
+Digital Designers create graphics, animations, and other visual content.
+Depending on their preference, a Digital Designer might choose to specialize in pre-print, web, or digital marketing.
+In these niches, the Digital Designer may focus on designing websites, applications, advertisements, or publications.

 Web Designer